appuio/docs/services/webserver/70_advanced_deployments.rst

         # push the image to the internal registry
         - docker push $OC_REGISTRY_IMAGE:latest
         # trigger a deployment
-        - oc deploy webserver-staging --latest --follow
+        - oc rollout latest dc/webserver-staging
       only:
         - master
       except: